jmyers7/book/chapters/10-info-theory.md

 \sum_{s\in S} q(s) \log_{10}\left( \frac{p(s)}{q(s)} \right) = - \sum_{s\in S} q(s) \log_{10}\left( \frac{q(s)}{p(s)} \right),
 $$

 where the right-hand side is the negative of a number of the form {eq}`first-kl-eq`.
 (I am **not** saying these two numbers are equal, merely that they have the same functional form!)
 So, at least up to sign, it doesn't really matter which of the two numbers {eq}`first-kl-eq` or {eq}`second-kl-eq` that we use to develop our theory.
 As we will see, our choice of {eq}`first-kl-eq` has the benefit of making the KL divergence nonnegative.
 Moreover, we can also alter the base of the logarithm in {eq}`first-kl-eq` without altering the core of the theory, since the change-of-base formula for logarithms tells us that the only difference is a multiplicative constant.
-In the following definition, we select the base-$2$ logarithm to make the link with entropy, though we will use the base-$e$ natural logarithm in later chapters.
+In the following definition, we select the base-$e$ natural logarithm to make the link with entropy, though the base-$2$ binary logarithm is another common choice

 ```{prf:definition}
 :label: KL-def